aws/aws-sdk-go-v2/content/en/docs/configuring-sdk/_index.md

 If you explicitly provide credentials, as in this example, the SDK uses only those credentials.

 {{% pageinfo color="info" %}}
-All credential providers passed to or returned by `LoadDefaultConfig` will be wrapped in a [CredentialsCache]({{< apiref "aws#CredentialsCache" >}}) automatically.
-This allows for caching and concurrency safe credential access.
-If you explicitly configure a provider on `aws.Config` directly you must wrap the provider with this type explicitly.
+All credential providers passed to or returned by `LoadDefaultConfig` are wrapped in a [CredentialsCache]({{< apiref "aws#CredentialsCache" >}}) automatically.
+This enables caching and concurrency safe credential access.
+If you explicitly configure a provider on `aws.Config` directly you must explicitly wrap the provider with this type.
 {{% /pageinfo %}}

 #### Static Credentials